HaowenHou/Motion-Occupancy-Base/README.md

 ### Gather existing datasets

+This tutorial takes AMASS as an example.
 For the datasets in AMASS, download from [AMASS](https://amass.is.tue.mpg.de/), and put them under a directory like below:

 ```
 .